 My Experience With MoneyTips

 Another issue affecting my credit score is the age of my credit.
 A few years ago, I thought it was smart to close old cards to keep my score high, but I was wrong!
 The length of my credit history is short because I closed my oldest cards.
-There’s a “Moneytip” on the page that reminds you not to close old accounts too!
+There’s a “Moneytip” on the page reminding you not to close old accounts too.

 One of the ways Moneytips makes money and can offer free information to you is because they earn commissions if you choose credit cards they suggest to you.
 This doesn’t bother me at all because the cards suggested were appropriate for me, and it showed how they could save me money.